codeboltai/codeboltai.github.io/docs/api/llm/inference.md

 cbparameters:
   parameters:
     - name: message
-      typeName: string
+      typeName: object
       description: The input message or prompt to be sent to the LLM.
     - name: llmrole
       typeName: string
-      description: The role of the LLM to determine which model to use.
+      description: The role of the LLM to determine which model to use

   returns:
     signatureTypeName: Promise
     description: A promise that resolves with the LLM's response.